DigitalDenCloud/serverless-web-application-backend/README.md

 sam deploy --guided
 ```

-Configure the application's deployment settings and deploy to the AWS Cloud to provision my resources.

-Using the sam deploy --guided command to deploy the application through an interactive flow.
+The sam deploy --guided command deploys the application through an interactive flow.
 The AWS SAM CLI guides you through configuring the application's deployment settings, transforming the template into AWS CloudFormation, and deploying to AWS CloudFormation to create the resources.

 ### DynamoDB
 ------------------